carpentries-lab/python-aos-lesson/episodes/01-conda.md

 This is all great, but up until now Anaconda gives us nothing that Canopy doesn't.
 The real advantage of Anaconda is the [Anaconda Cloud](https://anaconda.org) website, where the community can contribute conda installation packages.
+This is critical for the atmosphere and ocean science community, because many of our libraries are discipline specific, which means they'll never make it into the top 400 or so data science libraries supported by Anaconda and Canopy.

 You can search Anaconda Cloud
 to find the command line entry needed to install the package. e.g: